 Our love for each other was immense, and furiously invigorated by all the earlier years we’d wasted.
 We did everything fathers and sons were meant to do with each other: ballgames, trips down the shore for an afternoon of fishing, fixing up the old junker Gremlin I had foolishly brought home one day.
 We laughed together, made fun of each other, cracked the filthiest jokes, and talked about every possible thing that could be talked about.
-We debated politics, routinely dissected the chasm between the baby boomers and Generation X, and together attempted to provide the solution for the bullpen problem of Philly’s ball club.
+We debated politics, routinely dissected the chasm between the baby boomers and Generation X, and together attempted to concoct the ultimate relief pitching line-up for Philly’s ball club.
 Our relationship was not unique, but it was incredibly real.
-To each other we became actual people — with traits, personalities, quirks, and bad habits.
-We were no longer afraid to be who we were in front of each other; we never felt the impulse to put on the face that we felt would make us tolerant to the other.
-There was no reason to be foreign and guarded, because — well, wouldn’t that be silly?
+To each other we’d become actual people — with traits, personalities, quirks, and bad habits.
+We were no longer afraid to be ourselves with each other; we never felt the impulse to put on the face that would make us tolerant to the other.
+There was no reason to be foreign and guarded, because…well, wouldn’t that be silly?

 One of the many things I discovered about him during our mutual awakening was that he fancied himself a storyteller.
-Though he never considered himself a “writer” insofar as he included some kind of moral or point in his stories, he had some good yarns that he broke out when the mood struck him, and they consistently straddled that line between believability and pure absurdity.
-I used to joke that he was the non-philosophical version of Aesop and he would joke back, “Who?”
+Though he never considered himself a “writer” insofar as he’d preach any kind of moral in his stories, he had some good yarns that he broke out when the mood struck him and they consistently straddled that line between believability and pure absurdity.
+I once joked that he was the non-philosophical version of Aesop and he joked back, “Who?”

-One day he talked of a man named Darby Rhodes — someone he claimed was a former co-worker at the garage — and the alleged monstrous something that had come along in the night and mutilated half of his livestock.
+One day he talked of a man named Darby Rhodes — someone he claimed was a former co-worker at the garage — and the alleged monstrous something that had come along in the night and mutilated half his livestock.
 After the first grisly discovery, Darby had sat out in his pasture at moonrise with a loaded rifle and waited for his uninvited guest to make another appearance.
-Well, it did — and, according to my father (who accorded to Darby), it was a Cascade mountain wolf the size of a Buick.
+Well, it did, and — according to my father (who accorded to Darby) — it was a Cascade mountain wolf the size of a Buick.

 “This thing could bite cows in half with one chomp!” my father would insist, using his clamping hands to depict the size of the beast’s mouth.
-And I would laugh at him or roll my eyes with a smile, even if I’d become caught up in the tale, secretly wondering if it were true.
-Even the most outlandish of his stories could sound like they were based in truth when packaged in his voice.
+And I would laugh at him, or roll my eyes with a smile, even if I’d become caught up in the tale, secretly wondering if it were true.
+His most outlandish stories could sound like they were housed in truth when packaged in his voice.
 But on paper?
 They were horror comic stuff at best.

 And I wasn’t the only one on the receiving end of these tales.
 Instances in which I’d met his co-workers from the garage or friends from his youth resulted in their giving me a wink and grin and asking if I’d heard the one about the golden-haired mermaid, or the one about his doppelgänger living two towns over who had a son that looked just like me.
-It was like we were all in some exclusive club, and being able to reference at least one of his stories was tantamount to a secret handshake.
+It was like we were all in some exclusive club, and having heard at least one of his stories was tantamount to a secret handshake.

-A routine physical just after my father’s 45th birthday confirmed that cancer was spreading through his lungs at an alarming rate, and there was little that could be done about it.
+A routine physical just after my father’s 45th birthday confirmed that adenocarcinoma was spreading through his lungs at a slow but steady rate, and there was little that could be done about it.
 He declined chemotherapy, reasoning that the procedure would only draw out the inevitable, not cure it — and not to mention cause him considerable pain.
 Without it, the doctors gave him a median timeline of eight months.
 No more than one year.

 He would go on to last more than two.

 Just after his diagnosis (about which he’d initially kept me in the dark), we took a day trip down to Cedar Lake, which was a yearly springtime destination for us.
-We set up on our usual wooden bench while Betsy ran excitedly close by chasing chipmunks.
-I unpacked the grocery bags as he scraped a metal brush across the charred and dirty racks of the park’s fixed grill.
-It was then, as he fought a stubborn clump of black rocky fat, when he told me about his cancer.
+We set up on our usual wooden bench while Betsy excitedly chased chipmunks.
+I unpacked the grocery bags as my father scraped a metal brush across the charred and dirty racks of the park’s fixed grill.
+It was then, as he fought a stubborn clump of black, rocky fat, when he told me about his cancer.

 In his lungs, he said.
 No hope, he said.
 Maybe a year, he said.

 We spent that entire day at Cedar Lake doing the things we usually did.
 The longer we stayed, the less tragic everything seemed.
 It had always been our place, after all.
 With little effort, we’d pumped years and years of great memories into that little smattering of trees, grass, and fresh water, and our utopian view of it couldn’t be undone so easily by this thing called death.
-I’m not saying that I became okay with it, but our surroundings made the news a little easier to bear — that was the magic of that place.
+Our surroundings made the news a little easier to bear — that was the magic of that place.

 Once we finished eating, I took to throwing a small tree branch into the lake.
 Betsy splashed happily into the water, again and again, eager for her prize.
 My father watched her for a long time, a funny look on his face.